xBLACKICEx/rustowl/README.md

 A notification to install the recommended VSCode extension will appear in the bottom right corner of VSCode.
 Click the install button, wait for the installation to finish, and then restart VSCode.

-Open `rustowl-vscode` directory again, and press the `F5` key in the VSCode window.
+Open `vscode` directory again, and press the `F5` key in the VSCode window.
 A new VSCode window with the extension enabled will appear.

-Open `rustowl-vscode/sample.rs` in the new VSCode window.
+Open cargo workspace directory in the new VSCode window.

-When you make changes to Rust files, decoration indicating the movement of ownership and lifetimes will appear in the editor.
+When you save Rust files, decoration indicating the movement of ownership and lifetimes will appear in the editor.

 ## Note